texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 void loop() {
   printAsterisks();
+  bot.lcd2(lineUI); //Notice how we can reference lineUI in both functions!
 }
 ```

-- What the heck?
-You can do that?
+- What the heck is '*'?
-  - Yes!
-Single quotes surround a **character-literal** in C.
+  - Single quotes surround a **character-literal** in C.
   - Just like a string can be surrounded in double-quotes (which is called a **string-literal**), a single character can be surrounded in single-quotes.
 - You probably also noticed that I set `lineUI[16] = 0;`
   - C strings are **null terminated**.
 This means that you put a 0 at the end of the string to mean that the string is done.